Can I be arrested for not having car insurance?

 - Auto insurance is required by law in almost every state

-- If you are caught driving without insurance, you could be fined or lose your license
+- If you are caught driving without insurance, you could be fined or face license suspension

 - You probably will not be arrested if it is your first offense for not having car insurance